gotchoices/MyCHIPs/doc/use-mobile.md

 - Experiment with calling reports;
 - Insert additional logging commands where you need more information about what is going on;
 - There are also logging commands you can uncomment in the SPI clients that will show up in the browser debug console;

-### Some Older Design Notes (from 2017)
-In addition to managing connections with other peer servers, a MyCHIPs server must manage connections with its own set of users.

-It would be ideal if users could connect to their server in an entirely different way than other peers do.
-For example, the identity (or at least the address and port) of my server will become known to one's partners as soon as tallies are established with them.
-It seems less than ideal if they can then use that information as the first step to try to hack into the user's account.

-It would be perfectly feasible to accept user connections only on a different port and even a completely different IP number.
-Ideally, this endpoint would be known only to the user who uses it.

 <br>[Next - Simulations](sim.md)
 <br>[Back to Index](README.md#contents)